 A boss does things right; a leader does the right thing.

-Motivation From a Boss vs a Leader
+3. Motivation From Boss vs. Leader

 ·Bosses are motivated by standards and results.

 Such standards are frequently defined by their capacity to improve productivity and profitability within the company.

 · The leader is motivated by the values they cherish.

 Rather than threatening and intimidating the subordinates to perform the task, a leader presents a challenge and grants a positive reward as part of the agreement.

 Bosses and leaders similarly have a diverse approach to work and setting objectives.
-The approach originates from the divergent viewpoints concerning what motivates them as well as where their focus lies.

-A boss administratively approaches work.
+A boss approaches work as an administrator.

 They take a dominating approach to work, demanding that the subordinates adhere to the instructions as stringently as possible.